When Should You Bring Your Succulents Inside?

 Common soft or tender succulents are:

-When it comes to bringing your succulents indoors, careful preparation is required to avoid any issues.
+When moving succulents indoors, careful preparation is required to avoid any issues.

 Two to three days before moving your succulents inside, water your plant outside one last time.